diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 Branch length distributions are calculated separately for both categories.
 A terminal branch is removed if its length exceeds the mean + 2.7 standard deviations of both distributions: at the locus level and the taxon level.

 The threshold value used here is 2.7 (Fedosov et al., 2024), but it can be adjusted depending on the nature of the data and the desired level of stringency (higher values are more stringent; lower values are less so).
+If you wish to adjust these thresholds, you must modify the corresponding values in the **FILTERING PARAMETERS** section of the `remove_long_branches.py` script.

 ✏️ Example `spms_info.txt`:
 ```